scicloj/scicloj.github.io/content/en/docs/community/groups/llm-meetups/index.md

 Most meetings will be recorded and shared publicly.

 * 2023-05-26, Intro to LLMs - [event](https://clojureverse.org/t/scicloj-llm-meetup-1-introduction-login-for-details/)
-  * Martynas Maciulevičius will provide an overview of the topic, introducing a few of the basic ideas behind LLMs and demonstrating some of the practices of prompt engineering.
+  * Martynas Maciulevičius will provide an overview of the topic, introducing a few of the basic ideas behind LLM
+* TBA (June), Intro to prompt engineering
+  * (speaker TBD) We will practices some of the common methods of prompt engineering, probably from Clojure.
-* TBA (soon), LLMOps with [Bosquet](https://github.com/zmedelis/bosquet)
+* TBA (June), LLMOps with [Bosquet](https://github.com/zmedelis/bosquet)
   * Žygimantas Medelis will present Bosquet, dive in a bit into its internals (e.g., the use of Slemer and Pathom), and discuss future directions.
 Some familiarity with LLMs will be assumed (e.g., the previous Intro meeting).
 * TBA, transformer-based models - architecture, ideas and practices
   * by Dimid Duchovny